 January 12, 2021 • 4 min read

 2020 was the year of RPA for us.
 We saw an increasing adoption of Aito as the "brains" of intelligent workflows.
-We tailored our product to work even better with popular tools like UiPath, Robot Framework and Automation Anywhere.
+We tailored our product to work even better with popular tools like UiPath, Robocorp and Automation Anywhere.

 Here are my top ten favourite use cases where Aito's predictive power can cut the development time, make maintenance more manageable, and ultimately drive high automation rates that benefit your business.